slopezpereyra/slopezpereyra.github.io/_posts/2026-01-05-Venezuela.md

 intervention in Venezuela.
 The reader is encouraged to consult the full text [[30]].

+More and more, the US claims that international law is meaningless.
+Stephen Miller, Trump's chief of staff, upholds a view of international affairs where «might makes right» and has stated that the US will «unapologetically» use military force [[31]].
+Trump has claimed he «doesn't need international law», for his only constraint is «his own morality» [[32]].
+In a recent live interview for Al Jazeera, the Republican strategist Adolfo Franco claimed that, in the «real politics of the world», international law is «at best an honor code» [[33]], ultimately meaningless due to its lack of enforcement mechanisms.
+I find no problem in recognizing that international law has been repeatedly violated with impunity by several powerful actors—the US and Israel above them all— but rather than considering this a reason to surrender international law as a futile endeavor, it should be taken as a reason to reaffirm its importance and to develop better mechanisms for its enforcement to regulate international affairs.
+The alternative is to return to a pre-modern state of lawlessness, where powerful states are free to carry out their imperial ambitions with no regard for sovereignty, self-determination, or human rights.

-It should be clear, then, that the removal of Nicolás Maduro is nothing more than a calculated assertion of hemispheric dominance.
-Trump's administration keeps signaling that the principles of non-intervention and self-determination are subordinate to US strategic interests.
+The removal of Nicolás Maduro, as should be clear by now, falls well within the US's renewed doctrine of hemispheric dominance.
+Trump's administration continuously signals that the principles of non-intervention and self-determination are subordinate to US strategic interests.
 We cannot accept this revival of the Monroe Doctrine as a «necessary evil» in the overthrow of a dictator, as doing so implicitly consents to the erosion of the very legal frameworks designed to prevent global conflict.
 It is now commonplace to claim that international law is meaningless, with hegemons acting as they please in both hemispheres.
 But we must insist on international law, if only because it is all we have.

 [1]: https://www.theguardian.com/world/2026/jan/04/maduro-indictment-trump-tren-de-aragua